-Regional Water Management Quality Plan
+Regional Water Quality Management Plan

 As amended, the plan provides recommendations for the control of water pollution from such point sources as sewage treatment plants, points of separate and combined sewer overflow, and industrial waste outfalls.
 It also recommends controlling such nonpoint sources as urban and rural stormwater runoff.